 Have you ever been accidentally injured, visited the emergency room for treatment and submitted your medical bills to your group health insurance company?
 Usually, in such a scenario, your health insurer will pay for your medical expenses, however, after making the payment, the insurer may contact you to discuss the injuries or how they occurred.
 It is mainly done to determine if someone else can be fully or partially blamed for the injuries.
 This embodies the concept of subrogation.

-Subrogation means that the health insurance company is stating that they want to be reimbursed for medical expenditure that arises due to the fault of a third-party.
-When an insurance company pays the full compensation for any insured loss, the company has all rights to get the money spent on medical expenses back and for that, the insurer entitles to take over the legal rights of the policyholder against the third-party for the purpose of recovery of money which was paid while settling the claim.
+Subrogation means that the group health insurance company is stating that they want to be reimbursed for medical expenditure that arises due to the fault of a third-party.
+When an insurance company pays the full compensation for any insured’s loss, the company has all rights to get the money spent on medical expenses back and for that, the insurer is entitled to take over the legal rights of the policyholder against the third-party for the purpose of recovery of money which was paid while settling the claim.
 The insurer can directly proceed against the third-party direct and recover the expenses for their benefit.
 Also, once the claim is paid, the policyholder waives off his rights to sue the third-party for the recovery of losses or damages.
 However, the insurance company can sue the third-party.

 When is subrogation used?

-When you file a claim with your group health insurance company and another person or company is at fault, the group insurer will usually:
+When you file a claim with your group health insurance company and another person or company is at fault, the group health insurer will usually:

 - Cover the expenses of insured and settle the claim